SAICSIT CALL FOR PAPERS

 1 February 2019 – Call for papers

-6 May 2019 – Submission of research papers, panels, industry papers, workshops
+13 May 2019 EXTENDED– Submission of research papers, panels, industry papers, workshops

 30 June 2019 – Submission of Masters and Doctoral symposium papers